alanhkarp/SitePassword/README.md

 [Using the SitePassword Web Page](#webpage)
 -------------------------------------------

-The SitePassword [web page](sitepassword.alanhkarp.com) can use bookmarks created by the extension to sutomate filling in the form.
+The SitePassword [web page](sitepassword.alanhkarp.com) can use bookmarks created by the extension to automate filling in the form.
 Simply find the appropriate bookmark in the SitePasswordData bookmark folder, and paste it into the top field on the form.
 You will see the domainname, site name, and user name fields get filled in.
 If you would like to skip this step in the future on this machine, click the _Remember_ button.

 You can paste the site's domain name into the form.
 Your site name and user name will be filled in if you had clicked the _Remember_ button earlier for this domain name.